PlayQ/unity-uitest-tool/README.md

 }
 ```

-Let's bind our method and class.
+Let's bind our method to class.

 ``` c#
 [ShowInEditor(typeof(CheckStarsCount), "Check Start Count on Button")]